-If you feel like you had no idea what you were doing at the end of 2020 or if you're a brand new teacher, these resources are a good place to start.
+If you feel like you have no idea what you're doing with online learning or if you're a brand new teacher, these resources are a good place to start.
 They cover the basics of designing an online lesson, so they can be used for distance or hybrid learning.

 - Read the World Distance Learning Support - The authors of Amplify Digital Teaching and Learning in the K-6 Classroom keep this webpage updated with digital learning tips and resources.
 They have a collection of wonderful infographics, including this one:

 - Steps to Designing an E-Learning or Online Unit - Elizabeth Taylor from Between the Lines shares the 10 steps she goes through when designing an online unit and includes specific ideas for how to complete each step effectively.

 - Virtual Best Practices Webinar - This awesome webinar comes from the California Teachers Assocation.
 Nicole Piper shares a basic overview of the elements needed for an online class, but she also goes through each element with visual examples and she makes it FUN.

 - How to be the Effective Online Math Teacher You Need to be! - Two Boys and a Dad takes the basic overview from the webinar above and applies it specifically to teaching a math class online.
 He includes example slides, shares how to use virtual manipulatives, and more!

 - How to Teach Remotely - The New Edtech Classroom shares 10 principles for translating an in-person teaching experience to an online one.
 He also shares the wide variety of platforms that can be used to fulfill each of these principles.

 student engagement and accountability